 The group experimented with putting different objects together (from the Museum’s collections and those gathered from SCALS fieldwork), to spark new ideas, and to see technologies in new lights.
 A storytelling approach was used to capture the sometimes mundane and imperfect real-world settings in which assistive living technologies come to be used and acquire meaning – or, alternatively, rejected as lacking meaning or not ‘working properly’.

-To find out more go to the project website here.
+To find out more go to the Messy Realities project webpage.

-– Jean, proud octogenarian and Messy Realities participant (cited on Messy Realities website).
+– Jean, proud octogenarian and Messy Realities participant.